€35.00 / On Sale

-'Homeland' is a story about the sea, land and memory in the longest village in the country and also of how time affects and changes our sense of place.
-It is a multi-layered narrative within a published book in 2018 and serves a nostalgic representation of the place and also its recent history from World War II until the collapse of the Soviet Union in 1991 via interviews, notes and archival imagery.
-As the curtain fell, the local economy changed, and in 2004, upon joining the EU, it changed again.
-These historical shifts made a huge impact on the society and its dreams, many of which the younger generations abandoned.
+The project explores the sea, the land and memories, how the time affects and changes our sense of a place at the same time serving a nostalgic representation of the village in Latvia - Kaltene and its recent history from World War II until the collapse of the Soviet Union in 1991 via interviews, notes, and archival imagery.
+As the Iron curtain fell, the local economy changed and upon joining the EU in 2004, it changed again.
+These historical shifts made a huge impact on society and its dreams, many of which the younger generations have abandoned.

 230 x 280 mm

 174 pages / including foldout pages